Plasticity wants to help chatbots seem less robotic

 Plasticity’s promise is to cut out that last step by returning the right answer directly to the user.

 “Our core technology uses deep learning to figure out the base level of NLP tags — so that’s things like parts of speech, syntax dependency tree.
 So we use machine learning on the base to figure that out, and we use TensorFlow and Google’s SyntaxNet module,” says Patel.
-“And then on top of that we’ve built custom C++ code that basically operates a lot more accurately and a lot more faster than a lot of the competitors out there.”
+“And then on top of that we’ve built custom C++ code that basically operates a lot more accurately and a lot faster than a lot of the competitors out there.”

 Of course if the Internet is your oracle then there’s limitless scope to return not truthful answers but full-on falsities, fake news and other skewed and prejudiced views — as indeed we’ve already seen Google Home do.
 Oops.
 So how does Plasticity avoid its technology falling into a similar trap and ensure accuracy in the answers its API can help provide?